-People benefit from living where there are good car-free transport alternatives, so they don't have to drive and they encounter less traffic.
-Reducing the amount of driving people have to do has positive impacts on public health and wellbeing, equity, and the environment.
+People benefit from living where there are good carfree transport alternatives, so they don't have to drive and they encounter less traffic.
+Reducing the amount of driving people must do has positive impacts on public health and wellbeing, equity, and the environment.

 There is a range of policies that can be implemented to help achieve this, which will also change the shape of our towns and cities.
-These include:
+These include.

-- integrating land-use, urban development, and transport planning - encouraging quality, compact, mixed-use urban development through planning rules - investing in frequent public transport services and rapid transit - redirecting funding away from major urban highway and road expansion projects if they would induce more vehicle travel - building safe and accessible walking and cycling networks - encouraging shared options such as car sharing/pooling and shared micromobility - creating low-traffic neighbourhoods with lower speed limits, tactical street changes, and universal design principles21 - introducing transport demand management, e.g. congestion pricing.22
+- integrating land-use, urban development, and transport planning, - encouraging quality. compact, mixed-use urban development through planning rules, - investing in frequent public transport services and rapid transit, - redirecting funding away from major urban highway and road expansion projects if they would induce more vehicle travel. - building safe and accessible walking and cycling networks, - encouraging shared options such as car sharing/pooling and shared micromobility,

+- creating low-traffic neighbourhoods with lower speed limits, tactical street changes, and universal design principles20, - introducing transport demand management, e.g. congestion pricing.21

 This report focuses on the final point, as congestion charging has not been implemented in Aotearoa New Zealand and is not familiar to most people.
-It is important to underline that
+It is important to underline that congestion charging is a policy for urban centres not provincial or rural towns.
+These areas will also need to decarbonise but the mix of policies will be different.

-20 Walker, H. (2021).
-Te Ara Matatika | The Fair Path: Why transport matters for equity, and how Aotearoa New Zealand can fairly transition to the connected low-traffic cities we need for a decarbonised future.Auckland: Helen Clark Foundation.
+19 Walker, H. (2021).
+Te Ara Matatika | The Fair Path: Why transport matters for equity, and how Aotearoa New Zealand can fairly transition to the connected low-traffic cities we need for a decarbonised future.
+Auckland: Helen Clark Foundation.

-21 In an earlier report, The Shared Path, we outline how we need low-traffic neighbourhoods and cities to reduce emissions, improve road safety, and create connected urban communities.
+20 In our previous report, The Shared Path, we outline how we need low-traffic neighbourhoods and cities to reduce emissions, improve road safety, and create connected urban communities.